dij0s/PETAL/thesis/bachelor_thesis.typ

 The project is scoped to municipalities within the canton of Valais/Wallis and strictly relies on publicly available data.

-A user-friendly interface enables users to interact with the system in a conversational manner and visualize a map of the municipality with different layers.
+A user-friendly interface enables users to interact with the system in a conversational manner and visualize a map of the municipality with different layers, as depicted in #ref(<petal_interface_pv>) and #ref(<petal_interface_water>):

+#figure(
+  image("figs/petal_interface_pv.png", width: 100%),
+  caption: "Web interface showing a report and map about the assessment of photovoltaic solar energy, in Sion.", )<petal_interface_pv>

+#figure(
+  image("figs/petal_interface_water.png", width: 100%),
+  caption: "Web interface showing a report and map about the assessment of potential energy from small water sources, in Sion.", )<petal_interface_water>

 Finally, user behavior is analyzed to takeaway user preferences which gradually adapt the answers to better meet the user expectations.